Course XXV - Teaching 5: Aristotelian Revival of Avicenna and Averroes

 The young man was startled.
 Rapidly he got up from his seat and looked back, but he only saw a white cloak disappearing in the penumbra of the room.

-He kept his secret.
-His instinct said to him he should not reveal these inner visionary perceptions.
 After a long period of time his astral instructor came back.
 His visits were more frequent; the Master in white had taught to the Arabian young man how to read the book of all sciences in his own heart.
 So Averroes was famous in any art and science.

 In those days Yusuf, a prince somewhat melancholic and artist who loved to be surrounded not only by a luxurious court and beautiful dancers, but also by wise and chosen men, caught an incurable disease.
 Then they recommended him a young physician that would make true miracles and whom Christian inhabitants of Cordoba accused of witchcraft.
 He sent for Averroes to his palace and while Averroes cured his body, also healed his mind.
 He was so fond of his physician that appointed him his official physician in the court.